DigitalHistory-Lund/elam_stm_prep/README.md

     - Paragraph
     - Title
     - Author
-2. Select wether to use the raw paragraphs or the lemmatized paragraphs
+2. Select whether to use the raw paragraphs or the lemmatized paragraphs
 3. Select a minimum token length (default 1), discard everything shorter
 4. Update the stopwords list.
-    - The default stopwords list has been retreived from [aurelberra/stopwords](https://github.com/aurelberra/stopwords/blob/master/stopwords_latin.txt)
+    - The default stopwords list has been retrieved from [aurelberra/stopwords](https://github.com/aurelberra/stopwords/blob/master/stopwords_latin.txt)
     - The stopwords can be updated and changed, duplicates are automatically removed.

 Pressing the "save setting" button will load a corpus fitting the selected